Blogs/AI

 Voice AI Agent Architecture

-The transcribed text is then passed to the conversation engine, typically powered by a large language model such as GPT, Claude, or Gemini.
-This layer understands intent, maintains conversational context across turns, and decides what action to take.
-In more advanced setups, it can also call external APIs to fetch data, book appointments, or update systems in real time.
+The transcribed text is passed to an AI model such as GPT, Claude, or Gemini.
+This layer understands intent, keeps context across turns, and decides how to respond.

 5 Core Components of a Voice AI Agent